pankl/tmsandbox/README.md

 Name = "Carbon credits"
 CanRelist = true
-The Promotions element with Name = "Gallery" has a Description that contains the text "2x larger image"
+The Promotions element with Name = "Gallery" has a Description that contains the text "2x larger image" Assuming there's up to one promotion with name "Gallery", if there's more than one the assertion will be made on the first one.

 I chose to use python as it's powerful but yet very lightweight and easy to prototype with it.